masala/masala-parser/README.md

  is a combination of two following words starting with an uppercase.
 But what is a word ?
 What are following words ?
   What is a starting uppercase word ?

 The goal of a parser is to find out.
-The goal of Parsec is make this easy.
+The goal of Parsec is to make this easy.

 ### The Monoid structure